silentorb/marloth-story/books/fairytale/part4.md

 "Well!
 I finally found you!" said the Lady.

 Adelle was speechless.
-This was both because she was startled and because her faculties of speech were impaired at the moment.
+This was both because she was startled and because her faculties of speech were presently impaired.

 The Lady Mediev eyed the box of Jillybons in Adelle's hands.
 "What mischief is this?
 I thought you didn't like Jillybons.
 Well, it is nice that your tastes have matured, but you had better put that back.
-Subjects tend to get uptight when they think their Ladies and Lords are stealing from them."
+Subjects tend to get uptight when they know their Ladies and Lords are stealing from them."

 Adelle still didn't say anything.
 She wasn't completely coherent.
-After much coaxing, the Lady Mediev was able to persuade the princess to re-perform her window trick and return the Jillybons to their place in the front display.
+The Lady tried to magic the box back into the shop before remembering that such actions didn't work with Adelle.
+After much coaxing, the Lady was able to persuade Adelle to re-perform her window trick and return the Jillybons to their place in the front display.
 When that was finished, the Lady took out her watch.

 "Look at the time!
 If you thought it was past your bedtime before, now it is really far gone!
-Next time you feel like escaping on a candy binge it would be polite for you to check with me first."
+Next time you feel like escaping on a candy binge it would be polite to check with me first."

 The Lady's words were somewhat misleading.
-She had many enchantments rigged inside Adelle's bedroom, and had known the moment of Adelle absence.
+She had many enchantments rigged inside Adelle's bedroom, and had known the moment of Adelle's absence.
 Also, she could easily sense the various enchantments attached to Adelle and had no problem tracking her.
-In short, the Lady Mediev could have stopped Adelle at any time, and had only decided to wait as long as she had.
+In short, the Lady Mediev could have confronted Adelle at any time, and had only decided to wait as long as she had.

 Adelle's condition was worsening.
 She was far beyond exhaustion and